211225347/Smart-Academic-Library-Assistance-System-SALAS-/assignment9_reflection.md

 The activity diagrams from Assignment 8 map onto the methods.
-The "Return a Book" activity diagram has action nodes for "Calculate fine amount," "Record fine on student account," and "Increment available copy count" — these become `Fine.calculateAmount()`, `Fine.payFine()`, and the `availableCopies` attribute on Resource respectively.
-Writing the class diagram after the activity diagrams meant that every method had a clear behavioural specification already — the activity diagram told me what the method needed to do before I named it.
+The "Return a Book" activity diagram has action nodes for "Calculate fine amount," "Record fine on student account," and "Increment available copy count", these become `Fine.calculateAmount()`, `Fine.payFine()`, and the `availableCopies` attribute on Resource respectively.
+Writing the class diagram after the activity diagrams meant that every method had a clear behavioural specification already, the activity diagram told me what the method needed to do before I named it.

 The use cases from Assignment 5 map onto the class methods most directly.
 UC03